LouisRossouw/pie-sensai/README.md

 - Use arduinio_cli to compile and upload: `make sensai-beacon`

-Reminder for self, all of my esp32 c3 boards automatically reset after upload except for 1 board, 1 board requires me to first flash it (hold down reset + boot for a few seconds, and let go of reset first before boot), then compile and upload, and finally push reset for it to run the new firmware.
+Reminder for self, all of my esp32 c3 boards automatically reset after upload except for one board, this specific board requires me to first flash it (hold down reset + boot for a few seconds, and let go of reset first before boot), then compile and upload, and finally push reset for it to run the new firmware.